Large Language Model-Based Agents for Software Engineering: A Survey: Analysis from Agent Perspective

-\begin{itemize}[leftmargin=*] \item \textit{Test Failure Analysis.} Some multi-agent systems include debugging roles in analyzing test reports.
-For example, the remediation agent in TGen~\cite{TGen} and the feedback module in Self-repair~\cite{olausson2024selfrepair} are similarly designed to analyze the test failure reports and relevant faulty code to provide explanations and suggestions; the questioner agent in AutoCoder~\cite{AutoCoder2405} describes execution errors to help modify the generated code; the reflector agent in DROIDAGENT~\cite{DroidAgent} reflects and summaries on the test results; and some agents~\cite{FixAgent,INTERVENOR} further include debugging roles (\eg{} the revisitor) to provide explanations for test failures.
+\textit{Debuggers} help diagnose test failures or unexpected software behaviors.
+A typical application scenario of debugging roles is to analyze test reports and determine the correctness of the program.~\cite{TGen, olausson2024selfrepair, AutoCoder2405, DroidAgent, VisionDroid, FixAgent, INTERVENOR, SpecRover, CodeR}.
+For example, the remediation agent in TGen~\cite{TGen} and the feedback module in Self-Repair~\cite{olausson2024selfrepair} are similarly designed to analyze the test failure reports and relevant faulty code to provide explanations and suggestions.
+Furthermore, debugging roles can directly generate patches based on the detected bugs in some approaches~\cite{ACFIX, MASAI, MapCoder, SRepair, SpecRover, CORE}.

-\item \textit{Test Failure Reproduction.} MASAI~\cite{MASAI} uses the test template generator to produce test templates based on the repository information, which further helps the issue reproducer reproduce behaviors described in the issue reports.

-\item \textit{Repair.} Some multi-agent systems include such roles in fault localization and program repair.
-For example, agents~\cite{FixAgent, ACFIX, MASAI, MapCoder} include roles such as repairer and fixer to generate patches for bugs;